Michael-Shollaj/3D-TETRIS-BABYLONJS/README.md

 Now we have to install BabylonJs with Npm at terminal of VSC

-npm install babylonjs --save
+"npm install babylonjs --save"
 This code will install BabylonJS in VSC

-npm install --save babylonjs babylonjs-materials
-This code will install materials of babylonjs
+"npm install --save babylonjs babylonjs-materials" This code will install materials of babylonjs

 And finally

-npm install --save babylonjs babylonjs-gui
+"npm install --save babylonjs babylonjs-gui"
 This code will install Gui of Babylonjs

 Now this project will run without any errors